oasisprotocol/old-docs/src/overview.md

 **Confidentiality**
-The Oasis Network is designed to support end-to-end confidentiality and data ownership, with built-in support for key management and TEEs like Intel SGX — allowing it to support new privacy-preserving Dapps and services.
+The Oasis Network is designed to support end-to-end confidentiality and data ownership, with built-in support for key management and TEEs like Intel SGX — allowing it to support new privacy-preserving applications and services.

 **Versatility & Resilience**
 The Oasis Network is designed to support a broad range of use cases without